infinyon/stateful-services-examples/operators/filter.md

 ssdk run
 ```

-5. Test the stateful service:
+### 4. Test the Project

 Produce on `words`:

 ```bash
 fluvio produce words
 ```

+Produce the following words:

 ```bash
 "one"